esperlu/metar/README.md

 # metar

-This Golang program fetch the aviation METAR's and TAF's for a given list of airports.
+This Golang program fetch the aviation METAR's and TAF's for a given list of airports in console (terminal) mode.

 ##Installation